No Fault Divorce law is now one year old

-The reform is due to take place in 4 months but this has been pushed back from Autumn last year and there is no guarantee it won’t be pushed back again.
-Furthermore, under the no fault divorce, the process is designed to take longer to allow time for reflection.
-Built in delays mean that the absolute minimum time it can take to obtain a divorce will be 6 months from submitting the application, although in reality it is likely to take longer due to processing times.
-The first no fault divorce is therefore unlikely to be finalised much before the end of 2022.
+Under the no fault divorce, the process is designed to take longer to allow time for reflection.
+Built in delays mean that the absolute minimum time it can take to obtain a divorce will be 6 months from submitting the application, although, it is likely to take longer due to processing times.

-Under the current system the only built in delay is that 6 weeks and one day must have elapsed between receiving the conditional order (currently called Decree Nisi) and the application for the final order (currently called Decree Absolute) but there are backlogs in the system causing further delays.
-Allowing time for processing, the divorce could be completed in 3-4 months or so.
+Under the previous system, the only built in delay is that 6 weeks and one day must have elapsed between receiving the conditional order (previously called Decree Nisi) and the application for the final order (previously called Decree Absolute).
+Allowing time for processing, the divorce was completed in 3-4 months or so.

 What will be the Cost?